 - Marine Park fees

 *Wetsuit, mask, snorkel, fins & rubber belt.
 Long free diving fins not included, we recommend bringing your own.

 The Loreto Bay National Park has a seemingly endless diversity of seascapes.
 You will find deep walls, pinnacles, shallow reefs, deep and shallow wrecks teeming with life, seamounts… you name it!

 Our freediving tours usually take us around the same spots we explore during our snorkel tours.
-Check the itineraries here and choose the one you prefer!
-The prices and what’s included in the tours remains the same, but we will adapt your equipment to better fit the needs of the freediving activity, like low-volume masks and rubber weight belts.
+Check our itineraries here and choose the one you prefer!
+The prices and what’s included in the tours remains the same.
+We can adapt your equipment to better fit the needs of the freediving activity such as low-volume masks and rubber weight belts.
 Long freediving fins not included, we recommend bringing your own.

 We can also tailor-made freediving tours for groups and private charters to some of the most exclusive or remote spots.